Rates & Services

 Caregiver respite can provide an opportunity for a break from responsibilities whether it be for a few minutes to several hours.
 Whether your loved one is at home, hospice, LTC or hospital a doula can sit at bedside or take care of some basic errands allowing the primary caregiver to have a break.There is never a need for you or your person to be alone.

-As a companion, it is my honour to be present at the bedside of the dying and to assist others in the bedside process.
-Rather than guiding and providing expertise, companioning is simply about being respectfully present, listening, learning, and honoring.
+As a companion, it is my honour to be present from diagnosis to death and to assist others (family, circle of care) in the process.
+Rather than guiding and providing expertise, companioning is simply about being respectfully present, listening, learning, and honouring.

 It is often easier for both the living and the dying to feel a sense of togetherness during an end of life transition, and, as your doula, I can provide this type of support to you and your loved ones, as well as to members of your healthcare team.